Entry and exit

-The Australian Embassy in Riyadh does not have direct access to Omani Government institutions (police stations, jails, hospitals, etc.) and is obliged to formally seek access via the Omani Embassy in Riyadh.
-This can cause delays for those requiring consular assistance.
+The Australian Embassy in Riyadh does not have direct access to Omani Government institutions (police stations, jails, hospitals, etc.) and must formally seek access via the Omani Embassy in Riyadh.
+This can cause delays to consular assistance.

 Penalties for drug offences are severe and include the death penalty.
 Possession of even small amounts of drugs is punishable by at least 12 months imprisonment.
 More information:

 If you engage in activities that involve legal matters, particularly with regard to family law (divorce, child custody and child support), seek professional advice.
 Make sure you know your rights and responsibilities.
 You may not be allowed to leave Oman if you're involved in commercial or labour disputes, have unpaid debts, or if legal proceedings are underway.

 Serious offences, such as murder, may attract the death penalty.